How to go to school while working a firefighter shift schedule

-Once a firefighter decides to pursue their college degree they face many obstacles.
-What school should they attend?
-How will their schedule line up with the class requirements?
+Once you decide to head back to class, there are a number of thing to consider.
+What school should you attend?
+How will your schedule line up with the class requirements?
 What about online education — is it respectable?
-Can they be in a class environment with other students with similar backgrounds?
+What are the cost considerations, and are there any scholarships or tuition waivers available for firefighters?
 These are many of the questions faced by those who want to get their degree and oftentimes these obstacles are enough to frustrate and eventually terminate the process.

 Firefighter schedules pose unique obstacles to receiving an education

 A typical firefighter shift schedule is very difficult to maintain alongside a traditional college or university course schedule.
 Taking time off to attend class is dependent upon personnel availability and can quickly deplete the firefighter's leave balance.

 Firefighters typically work using the 24/48 shift schedule, also known as the ABC shift pattern.
 Though the shifts can be very demanding, many have some down time within their day.